 Pro: Although it is possible the culprit shark could be caught, this is rarely the case.
 The hunt may satisfy the political goals of “doing something” in response to a shark attack and help calm the public.

 Con: Most of the sharks caught in hunts are not involved in shark attacks and represent immature and/or non-aggressive species.
 Even if a “man-eating” shark is captured it is difficult to confirm that it was the actual shark causing the attack.
 Most of these actions are short-lived and do not have a significant effect on reducing shark populations.

 “Culls” are government-sponsored shark control programs designed to reduce the abundance of local sharks and (hopefully) the incidence of shark attacks.
 They may involve contracted fisherman and use baited lines (e.g., drumlines), longlines or nets.
 They may be short-term, occurring over 1-2 years, or more long-term.
 For example, the Shark Meshing (Bather Protection) Program in NSW Australia has been in place since 1937 (Green et al., 2009).
 Shark culls have occurred in Hawaii, Australia, South Africa and Brazil and have been studied scientifically.
-However, given the rarity of shark attacks and the nature of studying change in attack rate over time, the conclusions reached by many of these studies should be viewed cautiously.
+However, given their random nature, and the rarity of attacks, it is extremely challenging to study attack rates over time.
+Thus, the conclusions reached by many of these studies should be viewed cautiously.